Code-Society-Club/Halloween-Projects/README.md

 # Halloween Projects

+Topic of October Projects are about Halloween.
+You can work in groups with people your project.
+For more information contact Yujinhuh from Slack.

-Click to green button on top right that say "Use this template", and then name your project.
+##Click to green button on top right that say "Use this template", and then name your project.

-Later, on if you want to organize your code, you can create a project from "Projects" tab, and to-do lists, and such.
+##Later, on if you want to organize your code, you can create a project from "Projects" tab, and to-do lists, and such.

-You can choose whether you want to make your code public or private.
+##You can choose whether you want to make your code public or private.

-If you haven't joined a team, you can contact me from Slacker.
+##If you haven't joined a team, you can contact me from Slacker.

+######**Don't _DELETE_ this file.**